israeldi/quantlab/_pages/quantLabWinter2020.md

 ### Meeting agenda

+### 2020-02-03
+1. **Quant Interview Questions**
+- Warm-up: individually, solve [interview problem 3.16](../files/quantTechnicalQuestions/quantTechnicalQuestions.pdf), which goes like this:
+You have a bucket of unfair coins.
+Each coin has a probability of getting heads, $p$, which is uniformly distributed between zero and one.
+You pick a coin, and flip it 64 times, getting 48 heads.
+What is the expected value of $p$ for your coin?

+2. Option Pricing in Python [[Notebook]()], [[Solution]()]

 ### 2020-01-27
 1. **Quant Interview Questions**
 - Warm-up: individually, solve [interview problem 3.16](../files/quantTechnicalQuestions/quantTechnicalQuestions.pdf), which goes like this: